-The Latching Alarm Indicator is activated after an Alarm is exposed to alarm levels of smoke or carbon monoxide.
-This feature will only work with AC power.
-After smoke or CO levels drop below alarm levels, the red smoke or CO LED will begin to flash once every 5 seconds.
-It will continue to flash or "latch" until you clear it by testing the alarm.
+LATCHING FEATURES Alarm Latch is activated after an Alarm is exposed to alarm levels of smoke or carbon monoxide.
+After smoke or CO levels drop below alarm levels, the "Smoke/Power" or "CO" Red LED will begin to flash On 2 seconds/Off 2 seconds.
+It will continue to flash or "latch" until you clear

 This feature helps emergency responders, investigators, or service technicians identify which unit(s) in your home were exposed to alarm levels of smoke or carbon monoxide.
 This can help investigators pinpoint the source of smoke or CO.

-Interconnected Alarms.
-Latching Alarm Indicator shows which Alarm(s) in the series were exposed to alarm levels of smoke or carbon monoxide.
-The Latching Alarm Indicator stays ON until you clear it, so it can alert you to an alarm that occurred while you were away from home, even though smoke or CO present in the air has dropped below alarm levels.
+The Latching Alarm Indicator stays ON until you clear it, so it can alert you to an alarm that occurred while you weré away from home, even though smoke or CO present in the air has dropped below alarm levels.